How To Feed A Loon

 EXPERT TIP: We start by cubing the potatoes with a large, sharp knife.
 BONUS: No need to slice to potatoes!
 Just scrub and remove any dark spots.
 Potato cubes of about ½-inch in thickness cook quickly and only require about 20 minutes in the oven.

 Place a rectangle of foil (approx. 12″ x 18″) on your work surface.
 If you’re serving four people, then you’ll need four pieces of foil.
-Start by adding about 1 tbsp of oil down the center of the foil, and then add a layer of chopped onions.
+Start by adding about 1 tablespoon of oil down the center of the foil, and then add a layer of chopped onions.

 NOTE: The chopped onions completely cook down during the roasting process.
 They practically melt into the potatoes and a depth of flavor that is incredible.